 Want something easy to cook but tired of tacos?
 (That's a trick question, it's impossible to get tired of tacos.)
 Try something new with this slightly spicy Sloppy Joe Mix.
 If you're not into meat, we'll also show you the vegan alternative!
 Then, complete your cookout with Mock Angel Food—the sweetest dessert you'll try on a stick!

-Finish out the week by joining our experts in the field of STEM!
-While most people are encouraged not to try things in their living rooms, you’ll be able to challenge yourself to some pretty awesome science and engineering projects on Fridays.
+Join our experts in the field of STEM!
+While most people are encouraged not to try things in their living rooms, you’ll be able to challenge yourself to some pretty awesome science and engineering projects.

 Learn about how airplanes fly in this virtual workshop!
 In this session, we will talk about how heavy airplanes manage to lift off the ground and fly.
 We will also do a couple of experiments with paper airplanes and paper rockets to demonstrate those principles.